 Learn more about melatonin and how a dark environment will help babies sleep better in our guest blog, written by leading child sleep expert Susan Wallace, here: Why your baby should sleep in a dark room.

-Also it’s worth remembering that if you’re trying to block out light from a bedroom, the best baby blackout blinds are non-toxic ones.
+Also, it’s worth remembering that if you’re trying to block out light from a bedroom, the best baby blackout blinds are non-toxic ones.
 PVC blinds should be avoided as they leach toxic chemicals into the air, especially when in direct sunlight.
 Aside from the health implications of this, it will also have a negative impact on your child’s sleep quality.
-Choosing organic cotton blackout blinds is a great option as they can be left up in direct sunlight and don’t give off any harmful gasses.
+Choosing organic cotton blackout blinds is an excellent option as they can be left up in direct sunlight and don’t give off any harmful gasses.
 Find out more about our non-toxic blackout blinds here.

 Establishing an evening routine for babies